fairagro/D4.4.1_SciWIn_concept/report.md

 usefulness and synergies in any case:

-1. While primarily use-cases and requirement from the agrosystem science community drive SciWIn's developent in FAIRagro, it should nevertheless be domain-agnostic and potentially unleash its full potential also in other quantitative research domains.
+1. While primarily use-cases and requirement from the agrosystem science community drive SciWIn's development in FAIRagro, it should nevertheless be domain-agnostic and potentially unleash its full potential also in other quantitative research domains.
-2. SciWIn tools and services should be easily accessible for researchers from other NFDI concortial and other domains in general.
+2. SciWIn tools and services should be easily accessible for researchers from other NFDI consortia and other domains in general.
 3. SciWIn should be based on data formats and protocols that are well established, domain-agnostic and future-proof to maximize the chances for wide adoption and interoperability.
-4. SciWIn should actively exploit existing servcies and services that are currently
+4. SciWIn should actively exploit existing services and services that are currently
    being developed
    + to avoid re-invention of the wheel,
    + to increase development efficiency and